-That time when Ontario Place was first rate amusement
+That time when Ontario Place was the most fun amusement park in Toronto

 Designed by Eric McMillan after he argued the original design of Ontario Place didn't have enough appeal to young people, Children's Village opened in July of 1972 and quickly became the most popular destination within the park.

-Retrontario.com recently unearthed several reels of Super8 home movies which were shot in and around Children's Village in the mid-1970s.
-They illustrate the story of Children's Village better than words ever will.
+Several reels of home movies shot in and around Children's Village in the mid-1970s illustrate the story better than words ever will.

-In 2002, Children's Village was unceremoniously stripped and replaced by junior midway rides, the sort of low-grade, greasy hot dog garbage you see in grocery store parking lots during Summer time.
+In 2002, Children's Village was unceremoniously stripped and replaced by junior midway rides, the sort of low-grade, greasy hot dog garbage you see in grocery store parking lots during summertime.
 Even worse was the fact that directly across the street was the CNE, where kids could ride at least medium-grade crappy rides.
-To be fair, all of Ontario Place's once majestic attractions suffered during this period.

 Join the conversation Load comments